-The LSU AgCenter wheat breeding develops and releases wheat varieties that are marketed commercially and are widely grown across the Gulf Coast region.
+The LSU AgCenter wheat breeding and variety development program develops and releases wheat varieties that are marketed commercially and are widely grown across the Gulf Coast region.
 Fusarium Headblight (FHB) occurs frequently in the rice growing area of Louisiana and can be important across the Gulf Coast region.
 The most economical and effective means to prevent grower's losses and export market contamination from FHB is to develop and release high-yielding FHB-resistant varieties for the region.
 Our goal is to accelerate development of FHB resistant wheat varieties adapted to the unique environment of the Gulf Coast.

-Objectives of this project are: 1) development of disease resistant, high-yielding wheat varieties that are FHB resistant and contribute to reduced DON in export grain; 2) evaluation of varieties and advanced breeding lines in the USSN, Gulf-Atlantic, and other regional nurseries to determine FHB reaction and production, and 3) to evaluation of entries tested in the preliminary and statewide performance trials for FHB reaction so growers have that information when choosing varieties.
+Objectives of the LSU AgCenter (LSUAC) wheat breeding program, Fusarium Headblight project are: 1) to develop and release disease resistant, high-yielding wheat varieties adapted to the Gulf Coast region that are FHB resistant and contribute to reduced DON in export grain; 2) to increase efficiency of coordinated breeding programs through development of marker populations, collaborative phenotyping of populations for marker development, and introgression of useful genes, and 3) to evaluate varieties and advanced breeding lines in the USSN, statewide variety trials, and other regional nurseries to determine FHB reaction and provide that information to growers and breeders.

-The USFHBN regional nursery, entries in the statewide variety trials, and all advanced LSUAC breeding lines will be evaluated in northeast and south central Louisiana under controlled field conditions with corn-based inoculation and timed misting; and in the scab-prone rice region of southwest Louisiana without inoculation.
+The USFHBN regional nursery, entries in the statewide variety trials, and all advanced LSUAC breeding lines will be evaluated in northeast and south central Louisiana under controlled field conditions with corn/sorghum-based inoculation and timed misting; and in the scab-prone rice region of southwest Louisiana without misting.
 Two replications of 'headrows' in a RCBD will be grown at each location.
 Data on heading date, foliar diseases, and FHB will be collected from these trails and samples will be submitted for toxin analysis.
-A replicated yield trial and a non-replicated observation yield trial will be conducted at two locations for advanced lines derived from FHB-specific crosses.
-All entries in these trials will be also evaluated in misted, inoculated (scabby corn) nurseries at three locations and tested for the presence of major QTL for FHB resistance.
+Several replicated yield trials (AR and LSU trials) non-replicated observation yield trials will be conducted at two locations for advanced lines derived from FHB-specific crosses.
+All entries in these trials will be also evaluated in misted, inoculated nurseries at three locations and tested for the presence of major QTL for FHB resistance.